Rifts in Rafts: Conclusions

+A particle raft floating on a liquid surface can be readily pulled apart to create an intriguingly intricate array of rifts separating condensed clusters of particles.
+This failure mode is an accessible macroscopic analog of material failure that has counterparts at sizes ranging from the molecular scale of porous membranes up to the structure formation left behind by the expansion of the universe.
+Failure is uniformly distributed within the raft and the size of the clusters formed in this process is controlled by the expansion velocity at which the raft is stretched.
+The observable size of the particles allows a thorough experimental investigation of the failure.

+The different morphologies are caused by a single form of failure that is governed by expansion rate and not by a change in the characteristic mode of failure (e.g., brittle to ductile) as has previously been suggested~\cite{ARCINIAGA201136}.
+In this regard, it is similar to the situation of material breakup under uniaxial pulling near a rigidity transition~\cite{Driscoll10813} in which a zone of broken bonds can be tuned to extend over the entire width of the sample.
+In both cases, a single control parameter (pulling velocity in rafts and rigidity in networks) tunes the extent of the diffuse failure.
+Neither situation fits naturally into the brittle/ductile dichotomy.

-In conclusion, we have observed a velocity-dependent failure morphology in particle rafts floating on an air-liquid interface that is stretched uniformly in one direction.
-As $V$ increases, the average cluster length of contiguous particles, $\langle\ell\rangle$, decreases monotonically until it reaches the single-particle cut-off.
-This behavior can be described by a one-dimensional chain model with over-damped dynamics that produces a diffusion equation with a negative diffusion coefficient.
+In the rafts, the average cluster length of contiguous particles, $\langle \ell \rangle$, decreases monotonically with increasing $V$ until it reaches the single-particle cut-off.
+We have modeled this behavior by a one-dimensional chain with overdamped dynamics.
+This model produces a diffusion equation with a negative diffusion coefficient.
 We compare the healing velocity, that is the speed at which the particles relax, with the velocity difference between particles produced by the motion of the underlying fluid.
 The competition between these two velocities gives rise to a crossover length, which separates the scale at which particles coalesce into a cluster from the scale at which the particles become pulled apart.